lessw2020/tutorials/intermediate_source/FSDP_advanced_tutorial.rst

-Advanced Fully Sharded Data Parallel(FSDP) Tutorial
+Advanced Fully Sharded Data Parallel (FSDP) Tutorial
 =====================================================

-**Author**: `Hamid Shojanazeri <https://github.com/HamidShojanazeri>`__, `Yanli Zhao <https://github.com/zhaojuanmao>`__, `Shen Li <https://mrshenli.github.io/>`__
+**Authors**: `Hamid Shojanazeri <https://github.com/HamidShojanazeri>`__, `Yanli Zhao <https://github.com/zhaojuanmao>`__, `Shen Li <https://mrshenli.github.io/>`__, `Less Wright <https:://github.com/lessw2020>`_

 .. note::
    View the source code for this tutorial in `github <https://github.com/pytorch/tutorials/blob/master/intermediate_source/FSDP_tutorial.rst>`__.

-This is an advanced Fully Sharded Data Parallel tutorial and the follow up on the `FSDP getting started tutorial <https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html>`__ .
+This is an advanced Fully Sharded Data Parallel tutorial, and the follow up to the `FSDP getting started tutorial <https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html>`__ .
-In this tutorial, we are going to intorduce more advanced features of FSDP as it has been resealed with Pytorch 1.12.
+In this tutorial, we are going to introduce several more advanced features of FSDP that have been released with Pytorch 1.12.
 We are going to fine-tune a HuggingFace (HF) T5 model with FSDP for text summarization.
-Wikihow is the dataset being used in this tutorial and for simplicty we will perfrom the training on a single node, P4dn instance with 8, A100 GPUs.
-We will soon have a blog post on large scale FSDP training on cluster, please stay tuned for that Pytorch medium channel.
+Wikihow is the dataset being used in this tutorial, and for simplicty we will perfrom the training on a single node, P4dn instance with 8, A100 GPUs.
+We will soon have a blog post on large scale FSDP training on cluster (multi-node) training, please stay tuned for that Pytorch medium channel.

-FSDP is production ready pakcage that aims to make the large scale distributed training easier by reducing the memory footprint on each GPU.
-This enable training larger models with less compute.
+FSDP is production ready package that makes large scale distributed training easier by reducing the memory footprint on each GPU.
+This enable training larger models with less memory requirements on a per GPU basis.
+This is done by overlapping communication with computation, allowing for each GPU to only be responsible for a subset of the entire model.
-Also it can lead to affording larger batch sizes during the training and ideally positvely impact the training speed and cost.
+FSDP can also allow for larger batch sizes during the training, and ideally improve the overall training speed and cost by maximizing throughput.
-Please read more Pytorch FSDP `here <https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/>`__.
+You can read more about Pytorch FSDP `here <https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/>`__.

 FSDP Features in This Tutorial
 --------------
-* Transfromer Auto Wrap Policy
+* Transformer Auto Wrap Policy
+* FSDP Initialization with device_id
-* Mixed Percision
+* Mixed Precision
 * Activation Checkpointing
-* Checkpoint Saving Streamed on CPU
+* Model Checkpoint Saving Streamed to CPU